toxyl/mysql-innodb-recovery/README.md

 # Disclaimer
 I have **not** tested the script with other corrupt databases or system configurations different to mine (Ubuntu 18.04.1 LTS, MySQL 5.7.24).
 Use it at **YOUR OWN RISK** and don't forget to make a backup of your MySQL client and server files as **they will be removed** during the process.
 This includes database files and configurations!

-# A Note On Security
-The script will leave an insecure MySQL installation behind that is configured for local database recovery, **not** production server use.
-It is advised to reinstall MySQL to ensure proper security.
-Import your dump after reinstalling.